How to Write an Executive Summary for a Grant Proposal

 Stick the Landing

 Pay special attention to your conclusion.
 It’s the “parting shot” that will leave the biggest impression on your audience.
 Use it to explain how your solution will work and the greater effect it will have on the marketplace and community.
 Give it enough impact to inspire others to read on.

 The executive summary for a grant proposal is a mission statement, sales pitch, and inspirational message all in one.
 It sets the tone for the work you want to do and explains why it’s vital.
 It’s the most effective way to build enthusiasm and support — or, alternately, the reason your proposal isn’t considered.

 Use some effort and foresight to craft an executive summary that’s true to your mission’s spirit and end goals.
 After all, your potential grantors will want to enjoy your success or feel positive about their contributions.
 The executive summary is the first opportunity they’ll have to understand your project — so make it count.

 Find Grants to Grow Your Business

 Searching for grants to fund and grow your business?
 Fundid can make finding grants for your business more streamlined and easier than ever before.
-Sign up for our Grant Match Program and search for grants in our Grant Marketplace.
+Sign up for the Grants for Growth Newsletter and search for grants in our Grant Marketplace.